touseefbsb/UWP_Native_Ad_GridView/README.md

-WWP native ads in a gridview.
+UWP native ads in a gridview.